-Eastpointe mayor pro tem dies
+Eastpointe mourns passing of mayor pro tem

 Eastpointe – — Mayor Pro Tem Bill Sweeney, who served on the City Council for nine years and fought blight in the suburb, died Tuesday of natural causes.